HadrienG2/cpal-experiment/Ideas.md

 * Lookahead time should be able to change dynamically, because we'll need more lookahead if a HW interface with a larger buffer size is connected as an output.

+---

+Output-driven design:

+- Output callback triggers generating more output (which is sent to all output modules)
+- Input callback triggers buffering of input.
+- If input is not available at the time output is requested, then... too bad.

+Input-driven design:

+- As soon as input is available, output is generated.
+- Output callback just fetches from buffer.
+- Need some kind of fallback logic when there is no input (pure synth).

+---

+Another possibility is to use the JACK model: whole processing chain is treated like a giant module, processing callback runs when all inputs are ready and produces all outputs simultaneously (even if they may not be used right away by the actual output synchronization).

+This has some drawbacks though.
+It might be possible to run before all inputs are available, but this model does not allow for it.
+And a single faulty input makes a mess everywhere (which is a behavior that can actually be observed when using JACK...).

+Also need to think about what happens when a single module received input from two hardware streams.